lightweight-fairness/fairness_aware_neural_ranking/README.md

 # A Light-weight Strategy for Restraining Gender Biases in Neural Rankers

 This repository contains the code and resources for our proposed bias-aware negative sampling strategy.
 Our proposed strategy is capable of decreasing the level of gender bias in neural ranking models, while maintaining a comparable level of retrieval effectiveness,and does not require any changes to the architecture or loss function of SOTA neural rankers.
+## Example of Bias in IR

-Table 1 shows top 3 documents of the re-ranked list of documents that are ranked by BERT-Tiny model for two fairness-sensitive queries.
-We can observe that the third document of the first query and the second document of the second query have inclination towards male gender and represent supervisor and governor as male-dominated positions.
+Table 1 shows top 3 documents of the re-ranked list of documents that are ranked by the BERT model for two fairness-sensitive queries.
+We can observe that the third document of the first query and the second document of the second query have inclination towards male gender and represent supervisor and governor as male-oriented positions.
 However, these biased documents have lower position in the re-ranked list of our proposed fairness-aware version of the model.
-We note that none of these biased documents are not considered as the relevance judgment documents of these queries.
+We note that these biased documents are not considered as the relevance judgment documents of these queries.
 Therefore, ranking these documents in a lower position would not impact on the performance of the model.
-#### Table 1: Top 3 re-ranked documents by the original BERT-Tiny model.
+#### Table 1: Top 3 re-ranked documents by the original BERT model.
 <table class="tg">
 <thead>
   <tr>